Guess is a global lifestyle brand with a full range of denim, apparel, and accessories offered in more than 80 countries around the world.

 Some would say that they are quite overpriced, especially when you can find other brands in the same price range that use better movements and have a long history of making reputable watches.
 A few that come to mind as alternatives are Seiko, Orient, Citizen or even Casio watches.

 In the same price range, you could also by a Swatch which is fashionable with the added bonus of being Swiss-made.
-For slightly more you could look at Tissot, another Swiss brand that makes the
+For slightly more, you could look at Tissot, another Swiss brand that makes relatively affordable models.

 If you are considering these brands, check out our comparison of Seiko vs Citizen here.

 On the other hand, enthusiasts also can’t deny that Guess watches are very stylish and their looks give justice to the brand they bear.
 They are often compared with other fashion watches such as Fossil, ESPRIT, and DKNY.